 An enzyme called 5-alpha reductase converts testosterone into another hormone: dihydrotestosterone (DHT).
-Hair follicles are sensitive to DHT, and with increasing exposure to the hormone, the follicles narrow.
-This means that, every time a hair falls out naturally, the new hair grows back a little bit narrower.
+Hair follicles are sensitive to DHT, and with increased exposure to the hormone, the follicles narrow.
+This means that every time a hair falls out naturally, the new hair grows back a little bit narrower.
 Eventually, the hair is so fine that it can’t break through the surface of the skin.
 Propecia inhibits the impact of Type II 5-alpha reductase, reduces the amount of testosterone that turns into DHT, thereby promoting the return of thicker, healthier hair.

 Propecia is used to treat male pattern hair loss on the anterior mid-scalp area and vertex.
 Like many treatments for progressive conditions, the earlier hair loss treatment is used, the more effective it is; Propecia cannot reverse complete baldness.

 Propecia contains the active ingredient, Finasteride, which is the only drug licensed in the UK for the treatment of male pattern hair loss.
 In 2014, the UK patent for Propecia expired, which meant that other companies could produce products containing generic Finasteride.
 In short, Finasteride and Propecia work in the same way, but Propecia is the original brand.